For the complete documentation index, see llms.txt.

 Kantian Peace vs Democratic Peace Theory

 While closely related, Kantian Peace is rooted in Immanuel Kant's philosophical ideas about perpetual peace, emphasizing moral and institutional factors.
 Democratic Peace Theory is an empirical observation that democracies rarely fight each other.
-Kantian Peace adds that shared norms, trade, and institutions underpin this peace, offering a broader theoretical framework.
+Kantian Peace adds that shared norms, trade, and institutions underpin this peace, offering a broader theoretical Framework.

 Real-World Examples